Aryan-Raj-Neeradi/recon-automation-scripts/README.md

 ## 3. Subfinder

-**Purpose: Enumerates subdomains of a given domain using passive online sources.
+**Purpose**: Enumerates subdomains of a given domain using passive online sources.

 **Source**: Subfinder GitHub

 ## 4. Httpx

-**Purpose: Probes and interacts with web services for identifying alive domains.
+**Purpose**: Probes and interacts with web services for identifying alive domains.

 **Source**: Httpx GitHub